aws-samples/aws-genai-llm-chatbot/README.md

 ![sample](assets/multimodal-sample.gif "AWS GenAI Chatbot")

-Read more how to deploy multimodal IDEFICS on Amazon SageMaker [here](#multimodal-models).
+Read more about deploying multimodal IDEFICS on Amazon SageMaker [here](#multimodal-models).

 ## Experiment with multiple RAG options with Workspaces